 Every three years we look for byproducts of the disinfection process.
 When chlorine, the disinfectant we use to protect against the water of bacteria and viruses, starts to break down in the water, it can form new compounds.
 These compounds, trihalomethanes (THM) and haloacetic acid (HAA), have been known to cause cancer at high levels.
 The legal limit for drinking water is 80 parts per billion and 60 parts per billion respectively.
-We test for these compounds at a point that represents the longest detention time in the water system.
+We test these compounds at a point that represents the longest detention time in the water system.
+I recently sampled Disinfection by-products and will include those results in our 2025 CCR.